·

 I’ll give you an example with a work hello.
 Here in pencil is how I would write it if I followed all the rules.

-When you try bounce lettering, you move all the liners, so your letters are suddenly on different levels.
+When you try to bounce lettering, you move all the liners, so your letters are suddenly on different levels.
 In the end, your letters look more fun and vivid.

-Here is an example with the guidelines.
+Here is an example of the guidelines.

 Learn To Letter: bounce lettering